KooiInc/StringInterpolator/README.md

 A small String interpolate utility.
 Use it to interpolate strings using a single Object or an Array of Objects.

-The interpolator is an Object with two method properties: `interpolate` and `interpolateClear`;
+The interpolator is an Object containing two methods: `interpolate` and `interpolateClear`.

-`interpolateClear` fills missing value with a replacement for missing replacement values, interpolate leaves such values untouched.
+`interpolateClear` fills missing replacement values with a given string (may be empty), `interpolate` leaves such missing replacement values untouched.

-Syntax:
+## Syntax
 - `interpolate( String2Interpolate, Object[, Object, ...])`
 - `interpolateClear( String2Interpolate, [String if replacement value is missing], Object[, Object, ...])`

 Where `String2Interpolate` contains replacement keys between accolades, e.g. `"Hello {name}"`.

-Import as module using (for example)
+### Import as module using (for example)

 ```javascript
 <script type="module">